-Coastal dunes behave as a single, natural sediment and ecological system and are indifferent to political borders.
+Coastal dunes behave as a single system and are indifferent to political borders between countries.
 Climate change operates on a global scale and its impacts do not stop at national borders.
 Poor dune management or climate change adaptation measures taken in one country will influence others along a shared coastline.
 Our coastlines and our coastal processes are shared and this must be reflected in our ways of working.
-Crossborder communication and cooperation is essential to ensure compatible and complimentary management methods.
-ENDURE will work collaboratively to practically improve and secure dune resilience, in order to enable dunes to reach their full potential to offer affordable and sustainable protection to coastal communities.
-Joint working across the six project partners will increase recognition of the intrinsic value and potential of dunes as self-sustaining sea defences.
-Together we will develop bespoke tools, methods and services to answer real-world dune management problems happening now under climate change.
+Cross-border cooperation is essential to ensure good dune management methods.

-This work package contains 2 education campaigns specifically targeting 2 Seas stakeholders intrinsic to successful improvements in dune resilience: coastal managers/decision makers including leadership, management teams & staff; but also EU coastal communities (population 5 million) who have the most to lose if dunes fail under climate change effects.
-These members of the public also have the power to lobby for change.
-An informed public will put greater pressure on decision makers, driving policy & influencing long term management.
-To fully realise the potential of the project each group must fully engage with & benefit from the outputs.
+This strand of the project launched 2 education campaigns specifically targeting relevant 2 Seas stakeholders.
+These consisted of coastal managers, decision makers including leadership, management teams and staff, but also of EU coastal communities who have the most to lose if dunes fail to adapt to climate change effects.
+These members of the public also have a say in coastal policies.
+An informed public puts greater pressure on decision makers, influencing long-term policy development.